Joseph Enock (1774-1862).

 Joseph Woodman Enock 1808 Quaker Birth Entry - Shrewsbury, Shropshire, England.

-Mary Anna Jacob (nee Enock) Quaker Birth Entry - Shrewsbury, Shropshire, England.
+(nee Enock) Quaker Birth Entry - Shrewsbury,

 Joseph Johnson Enock 1813 Quaker Birth Entry - Shrewsbury, Shropshire, England.